|Written by Administrator|

 3.1.2.
-ROSTERS: A maximum roster of 7 players is allowed per team.
-Rosters must be set before the start of the regular season.
-A player must play in 2 games before the start of the 8th week to be eligible to play in the Playoffs.
+ROSTERS: A player will officially be added to a team roster after they have paid their league dues.
+A minimum of 3 players are required for a team roster.
+The maximum of roster size per team is capped at 8 players.
+A temporary player may be try out the League until week 4 at which point rosters are finalized for the remainder of the season.
+Temporary players may play no more than 3 league games per season.
+A player must play in 4 games before the start of the 11th week to be eligible to play in the Playoffs.
 Exceptions can be made by the League Committee and will be addressed individually.
 You must contact the League Committee in order to discuss an exception.

 3.1.4.
-SPRING TRAINING: Two weeks of Spring Training will be available starting in April.
+SPRING TRAINING: One week of Spring Training will be available starting in April.
 Indoor spring training may also be available throughout the entire month of March.
 This has an additional cost, contact the League Commissioner for more information.

 3.1.5.
 PLAYOFFS: The four division leaders, and then one wild card team from each league, and the two remaining teams with the best records advance to play in the KWL Playoffs.
 The final two playoff teams can come from any division.
 For seeding and playoff tiebreakers see PLAYOFF APPENDIX.